-Campus Sexual Assault Victim's Bill of Rights -
+Campus Sexual Assault Victim's Bill of Rights

-To insure that the needs of sexual harassment victims are met and that colleges and universities in New Jersey create and maintain communities that support human dignity, Essex County College has adopted the Campus Sexual Assault Bill of Rights established by the State of New Jersey.
+To ensure that the needs of sexual harassment victims are met and that colleges and universities in New Jersey create and maintain communities that support human dignity, Essex County College has adopted the Campus Sexual Assault Bill of Rights established by the State of New Jersey.

 Brochures defining your rights and the resources provided by the college for victims of sexual harassment are available in the Office of Student Affairs, Room 5105.
 To report a sexual assault:

-Main Campus Police, West Essex Campus Police, Office of Student Affairs,
+Room 5105.To report a sexual assault: Main Campus Police West Essex Campus Police Office of Student Affairs

-Room 2250 (973) 877-6577 Room 5105
+Room 2250 (973) 877-3312 (973) 877-6577 Room 5105 (973) 877-3070 bridgett@essex.edu (973) 877-6577

-(973) 877-3312 (973) 877-3071